mysociety/fixmystreet/updating/index.md

 issue :-) Doing this frequently will help prevent you get in a situation where you are too worried to merge in case it breaks something.

-## Database
+## Subsequent dependency updates

+After updating the code, you should run the following commands to update any needed dependencies and any schema changes to your database.
+It's a good idea to take a backup of your database first.

+{% highlight bash %}
+bin/install_perl_modules
+bin/update-schema
+{% endhighlight %}

-There is a `bin/update-schema` script that should look at the current state of your database and bring it up to date with any changes -- note if you have made changes to the schema yourself, then this may not work, discuss it first.
+Of course, if you have made changes to the database schema yourself, this may not work, please feel free to [contact us](/community/) to discuss it first.

+## Restart the server

+Lastly, you should restart your application server, this may be restarting your webserver, or if it is running separately, something like:

+{% highlight bash %}
+sudo /etc/init.d/fixmystreet restart
+{% endhighlight %}